 She's also similarly an Encha enthusiast.
 We've had long late night calls about all the different matcha varieties we've taste-tested and both agree that nothing compares.

-You’ll have no excuse to avoid baking these matcha shortbread cookies (and my other matcha recipes too!).
+What are you waiting for?
+Get to work on these matcha shortbread cookies (and my other matcha recipes too!).

 - ¾ cup + 1 tablespoons (102g) finely ground blanched almond flour